 Research has indicated that children who are raised by parents adopting the authoritative model of parenting tend to be more successful than their peers, when measured for self-image, academic success, or substance abuse (or lack thereof).
 You read that correctly: stricter parents produce kids that are more successful The best explanation of why the authoritative style is so effective is because children who grow up in that structure learn important approaches to problem-solving, and how to regulate and express their emotions, to where they can develop skills and strategies against the harmful thought patterns that often come before substance abuse.

 The support and discipline provided by authoritative parents foster the ability of the child to make healthy decisions.
 Such a child is disinclined to choose potentially harmful activities, such as whether or not to drink or use drugs.
 In this way, a nurturing environment could offset the nature of the genetic component of addiction.
-In another interesting component of their research, the Proceedings of the National Academy of Sciences published the results of a study that looked at the use of marijuana among twins, and found that factors in childhood development may have a greater role in determining whether people who smoke cannabis will develop a dependence on it.
+In another interesting component of their research, the Proceedings of the National Academy of Sciences published the results of a study that looked at the use of marijuana among twins and found that factors in childhood development may have a greater role in determining whether people who smoke cannabis will develop a dependence on it.

 In short, in terms of the nature vs nurture debate, the evidence is clear that even if genetics did play a role, parents really need to be on top of their game and need to talk to their children about the dangers of addiction.

-Genetics Do Matter…Maybe
+Genetics Do Matter

 That said, to assume that the genetic side of the equation can be easily overlooked in favor of a solid upbringing would be a mistake.
-The Wall Street Journal writes of how male children of male alcoholics are nine times more likely to become drinkers themselves, when compared other people in the general population.
+The Wall Street Journal writes of how male children of male alcoholics are nine times more likely to become drinkers themselves when compared to other people in the general population.
 Additional research has shown that babies of alcoholics, adopted into homes where there is no drinking, have the same risk of developing alcoholism as they would if they had stayed with their biological parents — inconclusive on its own, but certainly intriguing.
 The American Psychological Association went so far as to say “Genes matter in addiction.”

 The National Institute of Alcohol Abuse and Alcoholism quotes research that indicates the risk of genes determining alcoholism is around 50-60 percent (while providing the caveat that “features in the environment” make up the other 40-50 percent.
-The key word NIAA uses is “risk.”
+The keyword NIAA uses is “risk.”
 No one inherits an alcohol use disorder or a drug use disorder; they inherit the risk of developing such a disorder, and for some people, that risk could be as great as a 60 percent chance that one drink – a beer at a football game or a glass of wine at dinner – will be the “right configuration of events” the Psychology Today therapist spoke of as the trigger for the time bomb.
 In “Genes and Addiction,” the University of Utah explains that there is no such thing as a born addict; or, in more clinical terms, the susceptibility of addiction does not mean that an addiction is unavoidable.
 It does mean, however, that other (potential) triggers in the person’s life have to be examined more closely to determine whether or not that person is likely to develop a substance abuse problem.

 Addiction Nature vs Nurture: Where Are We Today?